duracelltomi/gtm4wp/readme.txt

 		*	implementation of [Enhanced E-commerce GA4](https://developers.google.com/tag-manager/ecommerce-ga4)
 		* Does not support promotions since WooCommerce does not have such a feature (yet)
 		* Does not support refunds

+= Server side containers =

+If you are using a [server side container](https://developers.google.com/tag-manager/serverside/send-data#update_the_gtmjs_source_domain) you can enter your custom domain name to load gtm.js from your there.

 == Installation ==